mpievolbio-scicomp/2023-04-04-MPIEvolBio/index.md

   scrolling="auto">
 </iframe>
 {% endif %}
+<h2 id="general">General Information</h2>

+{% comment %}
+INTRODUCTION

+Edit the general explanatory paragraph below if you want to change the pitch.
+{% endcomment %}
+{% if site.carpentry == "swc" %}
+{% include swc/intro.html %}
+{% elsif site.carpentry == "dc" %}
+{% include dc/intro.html %}
+{% elsif site.carpentry == "lc" %}
+{% include lc/intro.html %}
+{% endif %}

+{% if site.pilot %}
+This is a pilot workshop, testing out a lesson that is still under development.
+The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
+{% endif %}

+{% comment %}
+AUDIENCE

+Explain who your audience is.
+(In particular, tell readers if the workshop is only open to people from a particular institution.
+{% endcomment %}
+{% if site.carpentry == "swc" %}
+{% include swc/who.html %}
+{% elsif site.carpentry == "dc" %}
+{% include dc/who.html %}
+{% elsif site.carpentry == "lc" %}
+{% include lc/who.html %}
+{% endif %}
 <h2 id="topics">Topics</h2>
 <h3 id="unix">The Unix Shell</h3>
 1. **Introducing the Shell:** What is a command shell and why would I use one?